WinterChenS/my-site/doc/README_en.md

 - **You can also use it as a learning project for SpringBoot technology.
 My Site meets the requirements and has complete code and functionality;**
 - **You can also use it as a Docker technology practice tutorial, experience and use the once popular virtual container technology.
 The documentation of My Site is very complete and continuously updated.**

-Demo site (because github picture bed is used, the loading speed of pictures is relatively slow, please wait for a while): <http://winterchen.com:8089>

 If you have successfully deployed it, please send the address to learn and communicate: [Welcome to share the address of the successfully deployed](<https://github.com/WinterChenS/my-site/issues/1>)